To make your preparation easier here I have listed a complete guide to the Annapurna to know before trekking in the region.

 How difficult is the Annapurna Base Camp Trek?

 Situated at an altitude of 4130 meters, the Annapurna Base Camp Route is considered the easiest and short;y reachable journey and it is also very popular for solo and group trekkers as well as for experienced trekkers.

-The walk is very adventurous and the key factors of the trek are to walk slow and steady.
+The walk is very adventurous and the key factor of the trek is to walk slowly and steadily.
 So this trek is considered to be a moderate trek.
 Like Everest Base Camp Trek it is also a demanding and beautiful trek but with a bit of patience, this trek is very enjoyable and achievable.

 The route offers you the beautiful Himalayan flora and fauna, however, the rocky terrains of the mountain are a bit more challenging than the hilly trails.
 The mountain trail of this trek is rocky and sometimes steep too.